-The proposed PV1 construction is regarded as a low risk to the drainage network should construction occur outside of the delineated sensitive drainage features as the proposed footprint area extends across several drainage areas which constitute alluvial fans, dams and drainage lines.
+The proposed PV1 construction is regarded as a low risk to the watercourse should construction occur outside of the delineated sensitive drainage features as the proposed footprint area extends across several drainage areas which constitute alluvial fans.
 However, the increase in hardened surfaces from the high volume of solar panels and the associated road servitude is likely to increase erosion of the drainage features.
 It is assumed that the solar panels will be constructed on stilts and the use of stilts will lower the impacts to ground and surface waterflows.
-However, the volume of solar panels constructed in the footprint will influence the hydro-dynamics of the drainage network.
+However, the volume of solar panels constructed in the development footprint will influence the hydro-dynamics of the drainage network.